tammo-v/astro-platform-starter/src/pages/contact.md

 ## Contact

 Symbolic Computing is an independently developed framework for computation, representation, and intelligence.
-The structure has been built in full and will be released in sequence as the patent suite is placed.
+The structure is currently being completed and will be released in full once the patent suite is in place.

 For early inquiry or contact: